APAC Market Digest: Best US & ASX performers over the last 7 days of Russian conflict

-In Equites, be mindful further volatility is ahead.
+- In Equites, be mindful further volatility is ahead as funds, ETF providers etc. exclude Russia.
 The index creator MSCI has removed Russia from emerging market status.
-This means Russia will be removed from Emerging Market ETFs, which will likely cause volatility in equites as ETF providers will rebalance their portfolios.
+This means Russia will be removed from Emerging Market ETFs, which will likely cause volatility in equites, as ETF providers will rebalance their portfolios.

-Amid these uncertainty times, we believe investors should be overweight in the commodity sector, cyber security, defence, mega caps and logistics: click here for more, or here for 6 ways to react to the current situation.
+- Amid these uncertainty times, we believe diversification is important.
+We think investors should be overweight in the commodity sector, cyber security, defence, mega caps and logistics: click here for more, or here for 6 ways to react to the current situation.

-In equities, some large ASX and US energy and coal stocks are up by 50% in 7 days.
+- In equities, some large ASX and US energy and coal stocks are up by 50% in 7 days.
 These are some of the biggest gains seen in 50 years.
+And there is likely more to come if the situation gets longer in the tooth.
 We’re increasing seeing 'smart' money favour commodities due to tightening supply.
-Since Russia invaded Ukraine 7 days ago, on Feb 24, both sectors saw a of buying as Russian supply was cut off from the rest of the world and Russia has been the 3rd largest energy supplier in oil, gas and coal.
+And since Russia invaded Ukraine 7 days ago, on Feb 24, energy and coal stocks have seen a lot of buying as Russian supply was cut off from the rest of the world and Russia has been the 3rd largest energy supplier in oil, gas and coal.
 This additional lack of supply is a real worry for consumers as it pushed up the price of oil to $111, its highest level since 2011.
 Saxo’s head of Commodity Strategy thinks oil could hit $130 if the Russian situation gets worse.
 Bank of America says worse case is $200.
 See Saxo’s technical analysis on the levels to watch in oil.
-And overnight the coal price surged to a brand new record all time high, after rising 100% this year.
+Meanwhile, overnight the coal price surged to a brand new record all time high, after rising 100% this year.

-So where is money flowing in the ASX and in the US this year?
-Well the most bought stocks, seeing the biggest rises are energy stocks.
+- So where is money flowing in the ASX and in the US this year?
+Well Energy stocks have been most bought stocks over the last 7 days, since this crisis unfolded.
 On the ASX Woodside (WPL), Beach Energy (BPL) and Santos (STO) which have been bought the most, and their stocks are trading up between 50-30% in 7 days.
 In the US; the most bought energy stocks are Occidental (OXY), APA (APA), Marathon Oil (MRO) and Haliburton (HAL), which are trading higher by between 40-60% in 7 days.
 Click here for more on coal.

-Wheat prices are soaring amid the crisis and are now back at 2008 highs - don’t forget much of the world’s breadbasket comes from Russia, which is the largest exporter of Wheat and Ukraine is a top 4 exporter.
+- Wheat prices are soaring amid the crisis and are now back at 2008 highs - don’t forget much of the world’s breadbasket comes from Russia, which is the largest exporter of Wheat and Ukraine is a top 4 exporter.
 And Ukraine’s export terminal is closed.
-So we are seeing a lot of clients buy wheat contracts on the platform.
-And separately as for stand out grain stocks, the most bought grain stocks on the ASX is GrainCorp (GNC) up 12% in 7 days.
+So we are seeing a lot of clients buy wheat contracts through Saxo.
+And separately as for stand out grain stocks, the most bought grain stock on the ASX is GrainCorp (GNC) up 12% in 7 days.

-As aside from the above considerations, consider that carbon capture storage (CCS) technology is rapidly advancing and being looked at, and could be used together with coal, given Russian natural gas and oil has been cut off.
+- Aside from the above considerations, consider that carbon capture storage (CCS) technology is rapidly advancing and being looked at, and could be used together with coal, given Russian natural gas and oil has been limited.
 Saxo’s Head of Equity Strategy Peter Garnry takes a look at the technological advances in carbon capture, and companies with exposure to carbon capture, coal mining and coal mining related services.

 Upcoming earnings season calendar